FLYERS vs. LIGHTNING SERIES' HISTORY: Current and Miscellaneous:

 November 2, 2006 -- Johan Holmqvist made 30 saves and Martin St. Louis (2-1-3) and Vinnie Lecavalier (1-2-3) combined for six points in Tampa Bay's 5-2 win in Philly.
 Holmqvist earned his first NHL win, six years after his NHL debut -- the second longest such streak in NHL history (Frederic Chabot).
 The Lightning won in this series for the tenth straight time in the regular season which tied the second longest win streak ever by a team against Philadelphia (Boston once won 15 straight and the Rangers once won 10 in a row).
 Jeff Carter missed the next 20 games as he suffered a fracture of the left tibia (ankle) and did not return until mid-December.

-December 28, 2006 -- Robert Esche delivered a 42-save performance and the Flyers snapped two lengthy skids with a 4-3 road win.
-Philly entered the game losers in tenth straight games (including nine straight in regulation).
+December 28, 2006 --Simon Gagne scored twice, Peter Forsberg had three assists (for the 46th time) and Robert Esche made 42 saves as the Flyers snapped two lengthy skids with a 4-3 road win.
+Philly entered the game losers in ten straight games (including nine straight in regulation).
 The Flyers also snapped a 10-game regular season losing streak in this series, last winning April 4, 2003.
-Simon Gagne scored twice and Peter Forsberg had three assists, the 46th time he had three assists in a game.
+Tampa Bay held a 45-26 shots advantage.
+Highlights -- http://www.youtube.com/watch?v=y_jOG6fEMOA

 January 30, 2007 -- Vinny Lecavalier and Brad Richards scored in the shootout and Tampa Bay recorded a 4-3 victory in Philly.
 The Lightning out-scored the Flyers 2-0 in the shootout, Simon Gagne and Peter Forsberg missed.
 Johan Holmqvist made 29 saves and Martin St.Louis had two (1-1-2) points.
 Mike Richards and Jeff Carter scored SHGs in the second period.
 Ruslan Fedotenko scored in the final minute of the second poeriod to tie it for Tampa Bay.
 Forsberg and Lecavalier scored in the third period.
 Robert Esche made 30 saves.
 Todd Fedrouk and Andre Roy had a quick fight ( http://www.youtube.com/watch?v=cJS0OJ38TOU ).

 October 25, 2007 -- Johan Holmqvist made 21 saves and Brad Richards (2-1-3) and Jan Hlavac (0-3-3) each had three points as Tampa Bay recorded a 5-2 home win.
 Richards and Vinny Prospal scored PPGs.
-Riley Cote-Andre Roy battled.
+Riley Cote-Andre Roy battled ( http://www.youtube.com/watch?v=KsYg0W4RWTo ).
 Scott Hartnell and Vinny Lecavalier fought, it was Lecavalier's second fight in two nights (he had three all season): http://www.youtube.com/watch?v=BF-X5IZEWLg

 December 29, 2007 -- Joffrey Lupul (1-2-3) scored on a penalty shot in the first period and Marty Biron made 31 saves in a 4-2 win at Tampa Bay.
 Lupul, who had eight points in his last four games and 10 goals in his last nine games, was awarded the penalty shot when Brad Lukowich pulled him down from behind.
 Mike Knuble scored in the final minute of the middle period to give the Flyers the lead for good at 2-1.
-Riley Cote-Andre Roy: http://www.youtube.com/watch?v=skxLheDGsfY
+Highlights -- http://www.youtube.com/watch?v=3vXVxeS-kcQ .
+Riley Cote and Andre Roy fought: http://www.youtube.com/watch?v=skxLheDGsfY

-February 14, 2008 -- Martin St. Louis (1-2-3) led the offense and Tampa Bay scored four straight goals in a 5-3 win at Philly.
-The Lightning out-scored Philly 3-0 in the middle period.
-Johan Holmqvist made 27 saves.
-Highlights -- http://www.youtube.com/watch?v=bBcNxzj9dOI
+February 14, 2008 --Johan Holmqvist made 27 saves and Martin St. Louis (1-2-3) had three points in the Lightning's 5-3 win at Philly.
+The Lightning out-scored Philly 3-0 in the middle period and had four straight goals.

 February 25, 2008 -- Vinnie Prospal was traded to Philadelphia by Tampa Bay for Alexandre Picard and future considerations which became a 2009 2nd rounder (Richard Panik).